Discover the rich flavours and centuries-old Caucasian classics of Yerevan, Tbilisi and beyond

-3. Due to current border crossing restrictions for different Caucasus nationalities, your Trip Leader will be from a neighbouring region.
+3. Due to current border crossing restrictions for different Caucasus nationalities, your Trip Leader may be from nearby Ukraine or Russia.
 Your leader will have in-depth knowledge and extensive travel experience throughout the Caucasus.
-Local guides representing their own country are used throughout the itinerary to ensure you receive a diverse and uniquely local range of perspectives.
+Local guides from Georgia and Armenia are represented throughout the itinerary to ensure you receive a diverse and uniquely local range of perspectives.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information